Harry45/emuflow/README.md

 The results are stored in the `output/` folder (dated and timed).
 After analysing the chain, if we are happy with it, it is better to then move it to the `mcmcsamples/` folder found in the parent directory.

+Sampling the joint of 2 experiments takes around 13 minutes.
+If we choose 3 experiments, this takes around 20 minutes.

 *Multi-run Sampling*

 As above, it is also possible to launch sampling with different configurations.
 For example,